The Plaster of Thought-Walls (Translated)

 17 January 2014

-Seventy-five percent of all lipstick produced in the world goes into men’s stomachs!
+75 percent of all lipstick produced in the world goes into men’s stomachs!

-Just heard this from someone in conversation…….
+Heard this just now from someone in conversation…….

 Feeling mischievous mischievous